|Faculty||Dr. Loren Demerath|

 The Convocation Program is one way the College brings together the campus community to express and consider the unique values involved in a church-related, liberal arts education as these values are focused in vital issues, such as education, religion, and social concerns.
 Recognizing the importance of gathering together regularly as a community to learn, reflect, and engage with each other, the Convocation Hour occurs on the first Thursday of each month (excluding December, January, and May) during the academic year from 11:10 a.m. to 12:10 pm.
 This is a time set aside for reflection, meditation, and intellectual contemplation on Centenary’s campus.
 During the Convocation Hour, no other events may be scheduled on campus by faculty, staff, or students, with the exception of official Board of Trustees meetings and academic classes that begin at noon.
 All campus offices are urged to close for the Convocation Hour with the exception of those providing essential or emergency services.
 The Convocations Committee will program the Convocation Hour.
 The standard deadline for submitting proposals for the Convocation Hour is six months before the planned event.

 Find out more about the requirements for the

 Douglas and Marion Attaway Professorships in Civic Culture.

 Assessment of Convocations

 Organizers of Convocations are required to assess their Convocation and send that information to the Chair of the Convocation Committee.
 Convocations Evaluation Forms should be completed by audience members and collected at the end of each sponsored event.
 The organizer is then responsible for submitting that data to the Chair of the Convocations Committee using the Convocations Assessment Excel file within the month following their event.
 Hard copies of the evaluation forms are not necessary.
-Organizers who fail to assess their event and/or send their data to the Convocations Committee will be ineligible for Convocations funds for two years and render any organizers from their department ineligible for one year.
+Organizers who fail to assess their event and/or send their data to the Convocations Committee may be denied funding in the future.